-In Spain, the Jewish population estimate of 11,700 in 2019-the world's twenty-third largest Jewish community-reflected some continuing immigration from Latin America but also continuing emigration.
-The Spanish government 2015 initiative to offer Spanish citizenship to Jews able to demonstrate ancestry from the medieval expulsion, after a slow beginning, gathered momentum, reaching 132,226 requests (Jones 2019).
+In Spain, the Jewish population estimate of 11,700 in 2019 was revised to 13,000 in 2020.
+Madrid had 1,200 affiliated households and Barcelona had about 900 (DellaPergola and Staetsky 2020).
+This reflected some continuing immigration from Latin America but also continuing emigration.
+The Spanish government 2015 initiative to offer Spanish citizenship to Jews able to demonstrate ancestry from the medieval expulsion, after a slow beginning gathered momentum reaching 132,226 requests (Jones 2019).
 Most requests came from Latin American countries, 5,400 came from the US, and 4,900 from Israel.
-The actual number of naturalizations was expected to be much lower given the quite stringent criteria requested, such as knowledge of Spanish, of the Spanish Constitution, and of Iberian culture.
-The majority of these requests from Latin American countries probably concerned persons who were not themselves part of the core Jewish population or Law of Return definition but belonged to more distant Jewish identification circles.

-A similar law was approved in 2015 in Portugal (with an estimated permanent Jewish population provisionally estimated at 600 in 2019) to atone for the expulsions from that part of the Iberian Peninsula (BBC 2015).
+The actual number of naturalizations was expected to be much lower given the quite stringent criteria requested, such as knowledge of Spanish, of the Spanish Constitution, and Iberian culture.
+The large majority of these requests from Latin American countries involved persons who were not themselves part of the core Jewish population or Law of Return definition but belonged to more distant Jewish identification or ancestry circles.
+A similar law was approved in 2015 in Portugal to atone for the expulsions from that part of the Iberian Peninsula (BBC 2015).
 Brexit fueled an increase in the number of applications for Portuguese citizenship.
+The Jewish population had been estimated at 600 in 2019 and was upwardly revised to 3,100 in the light of the 2011 census (Statistics Portugal 2012).

-In Austria, updated Jewish community records and state vital statistics (Statistik Austria 2019, Staetsky and DellaPergola 2019b) suggested an upward revision to a new
+In Sweden, the Jewish population was estimated at 15,000 in 2020, based on a local survey and on a total estimate of the affiliated community of about 5,600 (Dencik 2003, 2013).
+In Austria, a thorough analysis of updated Jewish community records and state vital statistics (Statistik Austria 2019, Staetsky and DellaPergola 2019b) suggested an upward revision to a 10,300 estimate in 2020.

-2019 10,000 estimate-the world's twenty-fourth largest Jewish community.

 In Poland the 2011 Census found about 2,000 persons who indicated Jewish as their only ethnicity and an additional about 5,000 persons who indicated Jewish as their second ethnicity after a mostly Polish first one (Główny Urząd Statystyczny 2012).
 Jewish community membership was reported at 1,222.
-We provisionally adopted an estimate of 4,500 assuming one half of those reporting multiple ethnicities would fall within the core Jewish population definition.
+Pending further data analysis now underway, an estimate of 4,500 for 2020 was adopted assuming one half of those reporting multiple ethnicities would fall within the core Jewish population definition.